StingraySoftware/HENDRICS/docs/scripts/cli.rst

     options:
       -h, --help            show this help message and exit -m MODELFILE, --modelfile MODELFILE
-                            File containing an Astropy model with or without constraints
+                            File containing an Astropy model with or without constraints --fitmethod FITMETHOD
-      --fitmethod FITMETHOD
                             Any scipy-compatible fit method
       --frequency-interval FREQUENCY_INTERVAL [FREQUENCY_INTERVAL ...]
                             Select frequency interval(s) to fit.
-Must be an even number of frequencies in Hz, like "-- frequency-interval 0 2" or "--frequency-interval 0
-                            2 5 10", meaning that the spectrum will be fitted between 0 and 2 Hz, or using the intervals 0-2 Hz and 5-10 Hz.
+Must be an even number of frequencies in Hz, like "--frequency-interval 0 2" or "--frequency-interval 0 2 5 10", meaning that the spectrum will be fitted between 0 and 2 Hz, or using the intervals 0-2 Hz and 5-10 Hz.
-      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
-      --debug               set DEBUG logging level
+      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING) --debug               set DEBUG logging level